distributedlife/notes-from-other-places/data/articles/is-it.md

 "Is it?"

 Ah yes.
-That initially confusing and occasionally infuriating habit of South African people to exclaim using a question.
+That initially confusing and occasionally infuriating habit of South African people using a question to respond when they really want to exclaim.
 Before I caught on, I couldn't quite tell if the people I was talking to believed me at all.

 "Then we had to dig our way out using our eyelashes."